 Private John Nightingale, 4691833, 1st/4th Battalion, King's Own Yorkshire Light Infantry.

 John Nightingale was born in Ossett on the 1st July 1917, the youngest child of Sam Nightingale and Florence Peace who married in 1895 in the Dewsbury Registration District.
 John had at least three older siblings: Arthur Nightingale, born 1912; Sam Nightingale, born 1914 and Annie Nightingale, born 1915.

-John Nightingale married Mary Illingworth in Horbury in January 1940 and they had a daughter Patricia M. Nightingale in the summer of 1940.
+John Nightingale married Mary Illingworth in Horbury in January 1939 and they had a daughter Patricia M. Nightingale born in the September quarter of 1939.
 Tragically, Mary Nightingale was pregnant with their second child, John, who was born in the winter of 1940, just a few months his father's death.

 Germany attacked Norway April 9th 1940 and took possession of a number of towns, among those Trondheim.
 Britain and France sent troops to help the Norwegians and British and French forces were landed in Namsos.
 In co-operation with the Norwegian troops, their mission was to reconquer Trondheim.